 We have examined bronze swords from the National Museum of Denmark by using computed radiography.
 Not an everyday task.

-Signe Nygaard Holm, conservation technician at the department of conservation from the National Museum of Denmark, contacted us regarding X-ray examination of their bronze swords.
+Signe Nygaard Holm, conservation technician at the department of conservation from the National Museum of Denmark, contacted us regarding digital X-ray examination of their bronze age swords.
 She came to us because of the high quality pictures our intelligent picture processing delivers and our high productivity.

 Sword construction and experience exchange

-All in all, we had to examine 143 swords which is around half of the number of bronze swords in the museums possession.
+All in all, we had to examine 143 swords which is around half of the bronze swords in the museums possession.
 Furthermore, preliminary examinations showed that in order to get the most knowledge from the digital X-ray examinations, all swords had to be exposed from three angels as well as the entire blade.
 It took eight days to thoroughly examine all the swords.

 The purpose of the examination was first and foremost to examine the technical construction of the swords.
 Especially regarding the construction of the hilt and how it is fasten to the blade.
 The museum also expected the X-ray examination to cast a light on whether knowledge exchange regarding the techniques used in production of bronze swords had occured between the Nordic and Central European countries.